Interactive video might just be the answer

 That means it’s crucial that, as a marketer, brand, or video producer, you’re able to easily quantify and measure your video content ROI.
 Not only will measuring video ROI show if you’re getting a good return on your content, but it will also enable you to see which video campaigns are a success – and which are a massive flop!

-We know that videos are highly engaging and are a sure-fire way of compelling your audience to take action.
+We know that videos are highly engaging and are a sure-fire way of compelling your audience to act.
 In fact, video can increase landing page conversions by 80% or more.
 According to research by HubSpot, even the mere mention of the word “video” in an email subject line can increase email open rates by up to 6%!

 But while video in general works for countless brands, before you start planning your domination of the video content world, it pays to plan.
 You want to create your video content strategically and ensure you can easily measure your video ROI so you can accurately benchmark it against your other marketing activities.
 This will ultimately enable you to optimize your videos and improve your video content on an ongoing basis.